 Lycoming College is committed to assisting all students – residential and commuting - in making their experience at Lycoming College enjoyable and successful.
 We are particularly encouraging of commuting students to become active participants in campus life so that their experience at Lycoming is truly satisfying and enriching.

 The commuter student experience is quite different from that of a residential student (a commuting student may need to be more deliberate in seeking ways to get connected versus that of a residential student).
 However, by taking a few simple steps, you can become more connected to Lycoming and make your college experience more interesting.
-Just going to class and then go home makes it difficult to feel like part of college community.
+Just going to class and then going home makes it difficult to feel like part of college community.
 But, if you get involved on campus and make an effort to meet other students and staff and it won’t be long until Lycoming College feels like home!
 Make up your mind to spend more time on campus, make a special effort to find out what’s happening on campus and attend events of interest to you and, before you know it, you’ll be connected!

 Here are some ways to get connected:

 - Get involved in student organizations.
 Just because you commute to school doesn't mean that you can't be involved in organizations and clubs on campus.
 Getting involved in student organizations is a great way to meet new people and form friendships with your classmates.

 - Join study groups.
 Ask classmates how to join study groups or ask some of your classmates if they would like to meet at the library or other location and go over class notes before a test.
 Study groups are an excellent way to meet students and form friendships.

 - Participate in intramurals.
 Participating in intramural sports on campus is an excellent way to become connected to Lycoming.
 Joining an intramural team will give you the opportunity to meet other students with the same interests as you.
 Consider going to the recreation center to work out or joining an intramural team instead of leaving campus as soon as your classes are over.